-The City of Duncan has adopted a new model for parking management in and around the downtown core that increases the range of options for all-day parkers, while freeing up valuable downtown curbside parking for customers.
-(All-day parkers are people who essentially need to store their cars during the day while working or studying in the downtown area.)
+The City of Duncan has adopted a model for parking management in and around the downtown core that increases the range of options for all-day parking, while freeing up valuable downtown curbside parking for customers.

-The goal of the City of Duncan is to be 100% customer friendly and to ensure prime parking spots are reserved for customers shopping in the downtown core.
-As such, if you are issued a parking ticket while shopping or using downtown services, please phone City Hall reception at 250-746-6126 to have the ticket cancelled or drop by in person to 200 Craig Street.
+The goal of the City of Duncan is to be 100% customer friendly by ensuring that prime parking spots are reserved for customers shopping in the downtown core.

-In order to give customers priority to the curbside stalls, the City has implemented some new measures that increase options for all-day parkers.
+In order to give customers priority to the curbside stalls, the City has implemented some new measures that increase options for all-day parking.
 These include:

-- Creating more ‘free-all-day’ parking spots within a four-block radius.
+- Creating more ‘free-all-day’ parking spots within a four-block radius; and

 - Issuing monthly parking passes at reduced rates.